Deal Struck To End Geneva Airport Strike

 Pay hike, bonuses

-According to the union, around half of the dnata staff had agreed to take part in Sunday's strike, demanding a five-percent salary hike.
+According to the union, around half of the DNATA staff had agreed to take part in Sunday's strike, demanding a 5-per cent salary hike.

 SSP, which had accused dnata of exerting "pressure" and threatening to fire striking staff, announced those threats had been dropped and the company had agreed to pay the workers for the hours they were on strike.